-HONOR 1 – Honors Colloquium (1; max total 6 units)
+HONOR 1 – Honors Colloquium (1 unit; max total 6 units)

 Colloquium for students in the Smittcamp Family Honors College.
 Overview of the university.